 By fostering debates between the worlds of research and policy the Programme seeks to contribute robust critical thinking to questions of policy and institutional design.

-Finally, with the Academy of Global Governance, the Programme offers a unique executive training model that combines academic, research-based knowledge and evidence-based practice.
+The Programme’s Academy of Global Governance offers a unique executive training model that combines academic, research-based knowledge and evidence-based practice.

 “The European Commission supports the EUI through the European Union budget.”